 Along the Same Lines

-Windstar’s sailing ships are the closest, and Sea Cloud is in the ballpark too.
+Windstar’s sailing ships are the closest, and Sea Cloud and Sea Cloud II are in the ballpark too.

 Star Clippers Contact Info

 Star Clipper Palace, 4, rue de la Turbie, 98000 Monaco; www.starclippers.com; (377) 97-97-84-00.

 Don’t miss a post, subscribe to QuirkyCruise.com for monthly updates!

 © This article is protected by copyright, no part may be reproduced by any process without written permission from the author.
 All Rights Reserved.
 QuirkyCruise.com.